• Skip to primary navigation

 There is plenty of bits and pieces in the shop to tempt you, and a cafe serving coffee snacks and cakes.

-The Discovery room and archives at the Post Office Museum
+The Discovery Room and archives at the Post Office Museum

 I hope you enjoyed my tour of The Postal Museum and Railway.
 For more information and to purchase tickets please see The Postal Museum and Railway website.

-Did you know there is a Park in London Called Postman’s Park where Postmean and woman had their lunch?
+Did you know there is a Park in London Called Postman’s Park where Postmen and woman had their lunch?
 This now holds some amazing heroic plaques on the wall go take a look here

 Where is the Postal Museum London?